digitalservicebund/ris-norms/backend/README.md

 docker compose up postgres14 redis
 ```

-You can then start the backend by running the `bootRun` Gradle task.
+You can then start the backend with two different options:

-If you want to import test data into your database, you'll find some in [this SQL script](./src/test/resources/test-data/initial-test-laws.sql).
+1. Running the `bootRun` Gradle task.
+2. Creating a Run/Debug config in your IDE with Spring support using the profile `local`

 ## Tests